 Other dogs biting:

-If your dog has been bitten by any other dog then it is the time for you to rush to the vet.
+If your dog has been bitten by any other dog then it is time for you to rush to the vet.
 A vet can guide you well and treat the injury quite easily.
 However, taking it for granted may lead to serious issues.

 Curled tails are more prone to sprains.
 If your dog has suddenly stopped wagging then it may indicate sprains.
 NSAIDs can be administered to them for treating pain.
-Provide rest to it and cold pack.
-Swelling or pain in tail depicts that the owner needs to take special care of dog tail.
+Provide rest to it and a cold pack.
+Swelling or pain in the tail depicts that the owner needs to take special care of the dog tail.

 Fracture or Dislocation:

 The fracture needs some time for treatment.
 Hence, the owner should provide good care to Newfoundland during the treatment time.
 One needs to take care of the dog’s posture during the treatment of the fracture.